OmenApps/flexible-list-of-values/README.md

   <dt>lov_value_model</dt>
   <dd>
     Specifies the model class for the concrete (not abstract!) subclass of AbstractLOVValue.
-Must either be an actual model class (<code>TenantSubjectLOVSelection</code>) or the string representation of the model class (<code>"contacts.TenantSubjectLOVSelection"</code>).<br>
+Specify the string representation of the model class (e.g.: <code>"contacts.TenantSubjectLOVSelection"</code>).<br>
     <em>* Required</em>
   </dd>